 - Saturday and Saturday dinner: Business professional

 - We have blocks of rooms available at a number of local hotels.

 - Please see this page for information about the hotels: https://honors.unt.edu/mcnair-scholars/2018-mcnair-conference-lodging; this page also includes a map of the hotels' locations.

 - We have no control over individual room temperatures.
 Please come to the presentations prepared for rooms that may be either cooler or warmer than comfortable.

 - February in Denton can be warm or chilly, so please plan accordingly.

 - Historically, there is a greater than 60% chance of the temperature being greater than 60°F and less than an 8% chance of precipitation.

 - If you are flying into DFW or DAL, we suggest renting a vehicle because airport shuttles and taxis are quite costly (shuttle average of $75/person/one way w/$15/person for each additional passenger).

-- Denton lies at the top of the "Golden Triangle" whose other vertices are Dallas and Fort Worth.
-In other words, Denton lies where I-35E (from Dallas) and I-35W (from Fort Worth) come up from the South to rejoin into I-35, which continues north to Oklahoma City.
-The university itself is off of I-35E, about 1/2 mile south of the I-35E/W split.
+- Denton's location is where I-35E (from Dallas) and I-35W (from Fort Worth) come up from the South to rejoin into I-35, which continues north to Oklahoma City.
+The university itself is off I-35E, about 1/2 mile south of the I-35E/W split.